Skip to main content

 In the shoes of Alex, you play a teenager who takes her stepbrother to a weekend party on Edwards Island along with three of her friends.
 Just as Life is Strange shakes things up with its time-bending mechanic, the story in Oxenfree takes an unexpected turn thanks to a supernatural party crasher that comes in the form of a ghostly rift.
 The mysterious rift breaks the group apart and forces Alex to confront her troubles, as well as face some dark truths about herself and her friends.

-Despite the other-worldly story arc, at its core, Night School Studio’s adventure is a touching, coming-of-age story about five people who are all working through their own relatable problems.
+Despite the other-worldly story arc, at its core, Night School Studio's adventure is a touching, coming-of-age story about five people who are all working through their own relatable problems.
 And just like you can with Max or any of the Life is Strange protagonists you control in the series, the dialogue options let you decide Alex's personality and how to want to navigate the story.
-With an attention-grabbing art style, fleshed-out characters, top-notch voice acting, and an engaging plot, Oxenfree is right up your alley if you love a story-driven narrative that will tug at your heartstrings and continue to surprise you.
+With an attention-grabbing art style, fleshed-out characters, top-notch voice acting, and an engaging plot, Oxenfree is right up your alley if you love a story-driven narrative experience with plenty of mystery.

 TOPICS